-It’s becoming more popular to disinfect air in homes in Huffman.
-That’s since it can also eliminate typical indoor contaminants like mold, mildew and bacteria.
+It’s becoming more popular to disinfect the air in homes in Huffman.
+That’s because it can also eliminate typical indoor contaminants like mold, mildew, and bacteria.
 This is an added perk if someone in your household has seasonal allergies or asthma.

 How to Use Germicidal UV Light in Your Home

 We place a germicidal UV light within your HVAC system’s ductwork.
 Because the light is placed inside the ductwork, it makes it compatible with most heating and cooling units.
 This also keeps its light safely housed while providing strong purification for your residence’s air.

 Dirty air is purified in a two-step process, first flowing through your air filter and then the UV light before spreading throughout your home.
 Even when your heat or air conditioning isn’t operating, these lights still function to keep your air, ductwork, and home comfort system clean.